Save up to 25%… Shop Our Birthday Sale Now!

 • Women are about twice as likely to develop an autoimmune disorder compared to men.

-• Studies show women have stronger immune systems (14).
+• Studies show women have stronger immune systems [14].

+One Harvard researcher proposed that women’s stronger immune systems may be the reason behind their greater risk for Alzheimer’s disease [15].
 Even without this risk, the decline in estradiol — the primary form of estrogen in the brain — can impact memory function.

 The brain-supporting properties of lion’s mane are attributed to two highly studied compounds: hericenones and erinacines.
 These two compounds stimulate the production of nerve growth factors (NGFs).
-Research studies have linked NGF deficiency to memory impairments and impaired production of new neurons (neurogenesis) (16).

 In a Japanese human clinical trial, subjects were given either a lion’s mane mushroom supplement or a placebo for 12 weeks.
-Both groups were evaluated using 3 tests: a mental state exam, a visual retention test, and a verbal paired-associate learning test.
-Only the supplement-taking group showed improvements at the end of the trial, demonstrating the potential of lion’s mane to support cognitive function (17).
+Both groups were evaluated using three tests: a mental state exam, a visual retention test, and a verbal paired-associate learning test.

-Interested in learning more about lion’s mane?
+Learn More About Lion’s Mane: Interested in learning more about lion’s mane?
 Check out Lion’s Mane Mushroom Benefits: A Complete Supplement Guide.

 shop lion's mane

-Cordyceps for Menopause
+3 - Cordyceps for Menopause

 Rather than reaching for yet another cup of coffee or an energy drink, cordyceps mushrooms may offer a caffeine-free way to sustain energy.
+Let’s look at a few well-known properties of cordyceps and how this type of mushroom can benefit women’s health during menopause.

 Cordyceps Helps with Energy